HamidKhaldi/Star-Wars-React-App/README.md

 # Star-Wars-React-App
 The goal of this project is to create a maintainable and scalable single-page application using React.
 This application fetches data from the SWAPI API and includes a responsive interface with pagination, search functionality, and character details, alongside a favorites list.
 The project is designed as a potential foundation for a larger app.

 Note: The project is built in JavaScript instead of TypeScript, as I am still learning TypeScript.
-Testing has been introduced as a new concept for me, so the test suite will be introduced and exapnded as I gain experience on the subject.
+Whislt I have been exposed to Testing, I have not had the opportunity to write Test in my current andprevious positions, so the test suite will be introduced and exapnded as I gain experience on the subject.

 Features
 Character List View